haahussain/ETL_and_Data_Analysis_Media_Industry/README.md

 All notebooks with the source code is located in the notebooks folder.
 ## Getting our data
 We used python's Beautiful Soup library to webscrape from https://www.the-numbers.com/ to get our movie data.
-We got data on 906 movies released from 1978-2019, and for each movie we got:
+We got data from 1978-2019 on 906 movies.
+For each movie we got:
 - the title
 - the budget
 - the domestic gross